lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session03_say_checklist.md

 ### 1. Navigate to the data UI at mtl.how/data.
 - [ ] Data UI on VA's secure SharePoint site; works on any browser.
 - [ ] You must have your PIV card engaged and you should have all the same permissions to access the site.
-- [ ] Scroll down to see your team folders: data_ui and team_data_sim_ui.
+- [ ] Scroll down to see your team folders: data_ui and team_data_table.
 Click on the "data_ui" folder and open the Excel file.

 [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style = “display:inline-block”/>](#DontClick) ____________ **Time 00:15-00:25 – Review how to “Get Team Data Table for sim UI**

 ### 2. Clicking the "Get Team Data Table for Sim UI" button produces a table of descriptive team data.
-#### IMPORTANT: You already have a fresh Team Data Table for Sim UI file to work with in your team_data_sim_ui folder.
+#### IMPORTANT: You already have a fresh Team Data Table for Sim UI file to work with in your team_data_table folder.
 - [ ] Takes time to generate a team data table for all modules using your team's data; depending team size
 - [ ] Data in this file are means, medians and percentages of key variables likely to influence the team's priorities for learning from *Modeling to Learn*.
 - [ ] There are team data produced for each module of *Modeling to Learn*, each stored in its own tab: